awsdocs/amazon-elasticache-docs/doc_source/memcache/Appendix.PHPAutoDiscoverySetup.Removing.md

 **To remove an earlier version of PHP 7**

 1. Remove the `amazon-elasticache-cluster-client.so` file from the appropriate PHP lib directory as previously indicated in the installation instructions\.
-See the section for your installation at [For Users Who Already Have *php\-memcached* Extension Installed](Appendix.PHPAutoDiscoverySetup.md#Appendix.PHPAutoDiscoverySetup.InstallingExisting)\.
+See the section for your installation at [For users who already have *php\-memcached* extension installed](Appendix.PHPAutoDiscoverySetup.md#Appendix.PHPAutoDiscoverySetup.InstallingExisting)\.

 1. Remove the line `extension=amazon-elasticache-cluster-client.so` from the `php.ini` file\.